mayfrost/guides/KERNEL.md

 * You need the kernel source, build tools, the kernel configuration file (__optional__), and __root__ or __sudo__ privileges for the final stages of the process.
 * Back up all of your files.
 * Have a distro in a Live CD or USB at hand just in case.
-* Have a cup of tea or coffee while you wait to compile.

 1. [PREPARATIONS](#preparations)
 2. [GETTING THE KERNEL SOURCE](#getting-the-kernel-source)